Early Entrance to Kindergarten

 Early Entry to Kindergarten:

-Gifted children are very precocious and may be ready to begin school by the age of 4.
-The 1997 General Assembly passed legislation allowing gifted 4-year-olds to enter Kindergarten under certain guidelines.
+Academically and/or intellectually gifted children are very precocious and may be ready to begin school by the age of 4.
+The 1997 General Assembly passed legislation allowing academically and/or intellectually gifted 4-year-olds to enter Kindergarten under certain guidelines.
 The state guidelines indicate that children entering kindergarten early shall be functioning two to three years above their same-aged peers.
 In order to qualify for early entrance to Kindergarten, in accordance with the state of North Carolina guidelines, Guilford County Schools has established the following conditions for children whose fourth birthday falls on or before April 16th of the current year:

 - 98th percentile or higher on a standardized test of intelligence

-- 98th percentile or higher on a standardized test of reading ability
+- 98th percentile or higher on a standardized test of achievement in either reading or math ability

 - 98th percentile or higher on standardized test of math ability